 I returned to the coach for what would be the last night there!
 It would be so good to get back home – and to a big shower that I can run as long as I wished – and to my recliner and my spa and… well, HOME with my Baby!

 Over a month later Lavonne’s recovery had been all we could have hoped for.
-She was moving about very well and could do chores around the house.
-She did well with the most challenging feats of her recovery were getting in and out of bed and showering.
+She was moving about very well and could do light chores around the house.
+She did well with the most challenging feats of her recovery which were getting in and out of bed and showering.
 She was not to drive for a while yet, but she could have if she had to.
 She could get into and out of the car just fine.
 We looked forward to her complete recovery and a coach trip to Oregon together during the following weeks!

 Over the years I have posted many exciting fishing and boating stories here, but now in my seventies, it was time to sell the boat and find less demanding pastimes.
 All the fishing stories are still here!
 I will now post my travels aboard the motorhome and other activities.
 I hope y'all will still enjoy the fishing and boating adventures and perhaps peek in on my post-boating activities on occasion.
 Thanks for dropping in and I hope you enjoy your visit.